dominno/sentinel/RULES.md

            - All core implementation code must be placed in `src/[project_or_module]` (e.g., `src/snake`).
            - All tests must be placed in root-level `/tests`, unless the user decides otherwise.
            - This directory structure should be reflected in both `technical.md` and `architecture.mermaid`.
-    5. Present drafts for user review and iterate as needed.
+    6. Present drafts for user review and iterate as needed.
+    7. Create a `.gitignore` file tailored to the tech stack, tools, and languages described in `docs/technical.md`.
+The `.gitignore` must:
+       - Ignore files, directories, and artifacts that are standard for the project's stack (e.g., Python, Node, Solidity, etc.).
+       - Be based on best practices for the detected tech stack(s) and tools.
+       - Reference `docs/technical.md` for any custom or additional ignores required by the project's context.
+    8. Once all core docs and the `.gitignore` are approved and present, initialize a git repository and make the initial commit:
+       - `git init && git add . && git commit -m "Initial project structure and onboarding docs"`
-    6. Once all core docs are approved and present, announce readiness to proceed with task planning using PLANNER_MODE and/or ARCHITECTURE_MODE.
+    9. Announce readiness to proceed with task planning using PLANNER_MODE and/or ARCHITECTURE_MODE.

   Note: This mode ensures a new project can be bootstrapped from just the rules file, using interactive Q&A and research as needed.
 Task planning and breakdown begins only after onboarding, using PLANNER_MODE and/or ARCHITECTURE_MODE.